How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 • Fulfillment of debt obligations by only one of the spouses.

-Reducing the share of the spouse
+Reducing the spouse's share

 In Art.
 38 part 4 of the RF IC states that if the spouses at the time of receiving the loan did not run a common household and did not live together, then only the spouse who took it will pay the debt.

-How is property divided if there are children
+How is property divided if there are children?

 • Furniture items;